awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-manage.md

 ## Accessing OpenSearch Dashboards<a name="serverless-dashboards"></a>

-After you create a collection and [configure data access,](serverless-data-access.md), you can navigate to the collection's OpenSearch Dashboards URL\.
+After you create a collection, you can navigate to the collection's OpenSearch Dashboards URL\.
 You can find the URL by choosing **Collections** in the left navigation pane and selecting the collection to open its details page\.

 The URL takes the following format: